logankoester/freshboooks-cli-project/freshbooks-project.md

 # freshbooks-project

-> Interact with FreshBooks Projects
+> A command-line interface for interacting with FreshBooks Projects

 ## Usage